abhitej-bokka/ask-by-abhi/README.md

 ## Accomplishments that we're proud of

-This was my first time using Matlab outside of math classes, and I’m very proud to have used it unconventionally.
+This was my first time using Matlab outside of math classes, and I’m proud to have used it unconventionally.
 As much as I struggled with understanding how SMTP works, reading online documentation and forums helped me understand my problems.
 This ability to innovate and overcome came through; I’m glad it worked out.

 ## What we learned